Characters of Henry Danger and Danger Force: Credenza

+The Cell

+The Cell is a mysterious villain group that are the main antagonists of Danger Force season three.
+They seek to fulfill a prophecy that involves them quoting "He is coming" and the end of the world.

+Each of its members wears an orange hoodie with a Roman numeral on it and wears an electronic mask that changes their voices (provided by Alex Bedria, Robert Dill, Todd Haberkorn, and Chris Tergliafera) in order to hide their identities.

+By "The Battle of Swellview", the Cell neglected to read the rest of the prophecy stating that the hero slayer that they were expecting requires a teenage host as the Cell members present have their souls absorbed by its smoke-like form.
+After the hero slayer is shot back into its comet by ShoutOut, the Cell are among those restored as they run from a restored Drex.

 Notable guest stars

 Nathan

 Nathan (Nathan Kress) appears in "Birthday Girl Down".

 Shawn

 Shawn (Russell Westbrook) appears in "Too Much Game".
 He is a young man who Coach Bix gets to pose as a teenager in order to get on his basketball team and replace Henry.
 Coach Bix holds a basketball match to see who will stay on his basketball team and who will go.
 Despite Schwoz's gifts, Henry loses and Coach Bix makes Shawn the replacement for Henry for the upcoming championship.
 Henry later learns from Shawn that Coach Bix had captured his labradoodle in order to get Shawn to cooperate.
 Upon being informed of this, Captain Man caged up Coach Bix and returned Shawn his labradoodle.

 Chloe

 Chloe (Jade Pettyjohn) appears in "Henry the Man-Beast".
 She is a girl who is one of Henry's love interests.
 She later stars in the reality show "Kids in the Woods".
 Chloe's last name is revealed to be Hartman.